TrollEyeSecurity/ccscanner/README.md

 # Command Center Scanner #
 [Command Center](https://www.trolleyesecurity.com/command-center/) is a vulnerability and attack surface management tool.
-Command Center Scanner is the client application designed to perform tasks during penetration tests with containers.
+Command Center Scanner is the client application designed to perform tasks using containers.

 ## Building from source ##